How do I get started?

 Do I continue to accrue interest and late fees while I am using your services?

-Yes, late fees and interest typically continue to accumulate, however, we will always attempt to resolve your account with your original balance in mind.
+Yes, late fees and interest typically continue to accumulate, however our experienced Negotiations Team will always attempt to settle your account with your original balance in mind.

 Does American Debt Relief offer credit repair services once their services are complete?

-No, we do not offer or provide credit repair services.
-There are other firms that specialize in assisting consumers in getting their credit back on track, in addition to providing other services that will improve your credit score over time.
+No, we do not offer credit repair services and we are not a credit repair company.
+There are other ﬁrms that specialize in assisting consumers in getting their credit back on track, in addition to providing other services that will improve your credit score over time.

 How will my debts be negotiated?

 We have established relationships with most of the major creditor networks which allows us the ability to submit your accounts through our partnerships.
 This lays the groundwork for future settlement opportunities on your accounts, many of which you will receive before you have sufficient funds ready to fund settlement offers.
 Creditors are willing to offer discounts based on your hardship situation and you may receive fewer collection calls should your account be placed with one of our partners.

 Could a creditor sue me?

 Yes, although that is possible and does happen on occasion, it is not typical.
 However, your creditors will likely continue collection efforts on delinquent accounts.
 Such collection efforts will include, among other things, phone calls and letters to you, charging off an account, sending accounts to collection agencies or filing a lawsuit.
 In the event you are sued, please keep in mind you have not retained NetDebt to represent you in any court proceedings.